 To determine the appropriate condition ID to use in a listing:

-1. Call GetCategoryFeatures to determine whether item conditions are required or enabled for the category and what item condition values are supported for the category.
+Call getItemConditionPolicies to determine whether item conditions are required for the category and which item condition values are supported for that category.

 Please note the following if a ConditionID value is passed in that is not valid for a category: